hannes-marais/innovation-algebra/README.md

 ## Supported Innovation Frameworks (IA 2.2+)

 > ​Thinking frameworks such as brainstorming, SCAMPER, SWOT or PESTEL analysis play pivotal roles in problem-solving across numerous fields.
 While humans are limited by their cognitive capacities in applying these frameworks, AI can utilize hundreds, continually refining its approach based on new data and outcomes.
-This ability has shown remarkable promise in fields ranging from medical diagnostics to financial forecasting co chip design.
+This ability has shown remarkable promise in fields ranging from medical diagnostics to financial forecasting to chip design.
+My favorites for idea generation are starred.
 >
-1. **SCAMPER** - It stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
+1. :star: **SCAMPER** - It stands for Substitute, Combine, Adapt, Modify, Put to another use, Eliminate, and Reverse.
 It's a brainstorming tool used to improve products or services.
 For example, you can substitute a component of a product with something else, combine it with another product, or adapt it for a different use.

-2. **Design Thinking** - A methodology for solving complex problems.
+2. :star: **Design Thinking** - A methodology for solving complex problems.
 It involves understanding the human needs involved, re-framing the problem, creating many ideas in brainstorming sessions, and adopting a hands-on approach in prototyping and testing.

-3. **6 Hats** - Edward de Bono's Six Thinking Hats is a tool for group discussion and individual thinking involving six colored hats.
+3. :star: **6 Hats** - Edward de Bono's Six Thinking Hats is a tool for group discussion and individual thinking involving six colored hats.
 Each color represents a different perspective.
 It's used to look at decisions from multiple viewpoints.

 4. **5 Whys** - A problem-solving technique that involves asking "why" five times to get to the root cause of a problem.

-5. **TRIZ** - A Russian acronym for "Theory of Inventive Problem Solving".
+5. :star: **TRIZ** - A Russian acronym for "Theory of Inventive Problem Solving".
 It's a methodology for systematic problem solving.
 It's based on logic, data, and research, not intuition.

 6. **Starbursting** - A brainstorming technique focusing on generating questions.
 It helps in exploring new avenues and challenges by questioning every aspect of the project.

-7. **SWOT** - Stands for Strengths, Weaknesses, Opportunities, and Threats.
+7.:star:  **SWOT** - Stands for Strengths, Weaknesses, Opportunities, and Threats.
 It's a strategic planning tool for identifying and analyzing these four elements of a project or business venture.

 8. **Lotus Blossom** - A diagram used for exploring all the elements of a problem.
 It encourages you to elaborate on the problem by looking at it from multiple angles.